Toll Free: 1-800-247-7122

 General Gateway Student Submission Guidelines

 Submit prose, visual arts and poetry to the appropriate editor as noted in the directions below.
 Simultaneous submissions or previously published work are not accepted.

 Editors from each campus will select submissions for publication.
 The Red Hawk Review will feature six to eight poems from each campus, and three works of prose from each campus.
-The magazine will also feature up to five works of visual art.
+The magazine will also feature visual art.

-The top three overall submissions for each issue will be honored with the following prizes:
+The top submission in each category will be honored with the following prizes:

 Submit between two and four poems.
 Please use standard font and formatting (single-spaced).
 Please include your entire submission in one file, and be sure your name and email address are included on each page.